github/developer.github.com/content/guides/delivering-deployments.md

       end
     when "deployment"
       process_deployment(@payload)
+    when "deployment_status"
+      update_deployment_status
     end

-Based on the information from the pull request, we'll fill out the `start_deployment` method:
+Based on the information from the pull request, we'll start by filling out the `start_deployment` method:

     #!ruby
     def start_deployment(pull_request)